twitter-archive/distributedlog/README.md

 ## Status

-_The Apache DistributedLog project is in the process of incubating.
-This includes the creation of project resources, the refactoring of the initial code submissions, and the formulation of project documentation, planning and the improvements of existing user and operation documents.
-Any feedback and contributions are welcome._
+_Apache DistributedLog project graduated from Incubator at July 2017.
+It is now a sub-project of Apache BookKeeper._

+The core components of _Apache DistributedLog_ has been merged as part of _Apache BookKeeper_.
+The development of _Apache DistributedLog_ has been moved under BookKeeper.
+See [BP-26: Move distributedlog library as part of bookkeeper](http://bookkeeper.apache.org/bps/BP-26-move-distributedlog-core-library/) for more details.

 ## Features